Generalization of the Affleck-Kennedy-Lieb-Tasaki Model for Quantum Ferromagnetism: Numerical Results

 As a numerical result, the ferromagnetic AKLT states with $S_\tot=N(S-1)$ are unique under the finite-size gap for $5/2 \leq S \leq 4$ but are not unique for $S=2$.
 In the latter case, the expectation value of $S_\tot$ becomes a non-integer value due to the degeneracy, for both the ED and the DMRG results in the $S_\tot^z=0$ sector.
 To increase $S$ is inevitable.
 Although the upper limit, $S\leq 4$, is introduced in our calculation through the specially chosen $\beta_S$ in \refeq{eq:beta_S}, it is naively expected that the uniqueness of $S_\tot$ will hold for $S>4$ with using $\beta$ in \refeq{eq:beta_}.

 In addition, we conclude that another ground state for $S=2$ has $S_\tot=0$.
 To obtain direct evidence of the zero energy ground state with $S_\tot=0$ by DMRG, we calculate the energy $E_{S_\tot=0}$ by using the projection method in \refeq{ev:E_Stot} by sweeping $\alpha$.
-The typical results for the system size $N=24$ are shown in \fig{figS2}.
-The positivity of energy $E_{S_\tot=0} > 0$ comes from the variational principle holding at every step of the finite-size DMRG method, which means that we can choose the lowest energy in the finite-size-method loop.
+The typical results for the system size $N=24$ in the finite-size-method sweeps are shown in \fig{figS2}.
+Despite accumulation of numerical error after reaching the lowest energy within 3 sweeps, all data points are positive: $E_{S_\tot=0} > 0$ and $S_\tot >0$.
+The positivity of energy $E_{S_\tot=0} > 0$ comes from the variational principle holding at every step of the finite-size DMRG method.
 Then, \fig{figS2} shows the numerical evidence of the zero energy ground state with $S_\tot=0$ for the system size $N=24$ with a very small error $<10^{-6}$.

 We briefly discuss the $S=1$ and $S=3/2$ cases.
 For the $S=1$ case, the ground state $\ketVBSwS{1}$ in \refeq{VBSwS1} with $S_\tot=0$ is unique, whereas for the $S=3/2$ case, an infinitesimal magnetic field is required to stabilize the ground state with $S_\tot=S_\tot^z=N/2$\cite{PRL.78.1984}.
 We also calculate the $S=3/2$ and $N=12$ case and discover another ground state with $S_\tot=0$.